carleshf/carleshf.github.io/_posts/2018-09-18-chromosome_karyotype_plot_with_ggplot2.md

 ---
-published: false
+layout: post
+title: practical ggplot2 - Creating a chromosome karyotype plot
 ---
-## practical ggplot2 - Creating a chromosome karyotype plot

 The first step is to get the size of each chromosome and the location of the centromeres.
 I download the tables "chromInfo" for chromosome size and "gap" for centromeres annotation from the UCSC (http://genome.ucsc.edu/cgi-bin/hgTables).